+Investor profile Income-oriented

+Sub-fund currency EUR

+Fund manager DWS Investment GmbH

+Inception date August 15, 2005

+Maturity date No fixed maturity

+Initial issue price EUR 10,100.00 (incl. initial sales charge)

+Performance benchmark

-Investor profile Risk-averse Sub-fund currency EUR Fund manager DWS Investment GmbH Maturity date No fixed maturity Performance benchmark 1M EUR Euribor, administered by ICE Benchmark Administration Limited.
-Reference portfolio (risk benchmark) - (absolute VaR) Leverage Maximum of the amount of the sub-fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
-A bank business day is a day on which the banks are open in Luxembourg and Frankfurt/Main payments.
+Reference portfolio (risk benchmark) - (absolute VaR)

+Leverage Maximum of twice the sub-fund's assets

+Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
+A bank business day is a day on which the banks are open and settle payments.

 Order acceptance All orders are submitted on the basis of an unknown net asset value per share.
 Orders received by the Management Company or the paying agent at or before 1:30 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on that valuation date.
-Orders received after 1:30 PM Luxembourg time are processed on the basis of the net asset value per share on the next valuation date.
-Value date In the case of a purchase, the equivalent value is charged within one bank business day after issue of the share.
-The equivalent value is credited within one bank business day after redemption of the shares.
-Issue of fractions of shares Three decimal places
+Orders received after 1:30 PM Luxembourg time are processed on the basis of the net asset value per share on that valuation date.

+Value date In the case of a purchase, the equivalent value is charged within two bank business days after issue of the share The equivalent value is credited within two bank business days after redemption of the shares.

+Distribution policy Reinvestment

+Minimum investment EUR 25 million

+Initial sales charge (payable by the investor) Up to 1%

+Redemption fee Up to 2.5%; currently 0%

+All-in fee (payable from the sub-fund's assets) Up to 0.25%

+Taxe d'abonnement 0.01%

+Issue of fractional shares Three decimal places